SC Kriens: Stadium

 SC Kriens play at the Stadion Kleinfeld, which hosts a capacity of 5,370.
 It was originally known as the Waisenhausmatte, which was first opened on 7 August 1949.
 It received its first floodlights in 1950, and by 1958, the stadium reopened under its current name with an expanded seating of 700.
-In 1969, two further pitches and the current main stand were added.
+In 1969, two further pitches and the main stand were added.
+In 2018 the stadium was completely rebuilt including a new main stand which includes a built-in sports centre and a photovoltaic system on its roof.